Rock Me Tonite: History

 At this point, a date had already been set for the video's world premiere on MTV.
 "We're running out of time," Squier recalls.
 Capitol and his managers said they had talked to MTV about pushing the date back but the cable channel could not guarantee a later date (Arnold Stiefel, Rod Stewart's manager, suggests that if Squier's management had been firmer on this issue, they could have held MTV to its commitment no matter what date was ultimately set).

-At that point, Ortega, a friend of Squier's girlfriend, called up Squier's managers and offered to direct the video.
+Ortega, a friend of Squier's girlfriend, called up Squier's managers and offered to direct the video.
 He had done choreography in some of Mallet's videos and directed the clip for the Pointer Sisters' "I'm So Excited".
 Neither manager was particularly enthusiastic about Ortega and pressured Squier to get rid of him.
 Capitol was disturbed that Squier had talked directly with Ortega, in opposition to their preferred practice but deferred to him.
 "By going around the label, he had thrown down the gauntlet," Kleber says.

 Ortega suggested to Squier that he do some of the same moves he did during his shows, without his guitar.
 Squier's idea was that the resulting footage should be grainy and in darker, subdued colors, evoking the 1980 film American Gigolo.
 He rejected a suggestion by Ortega that it look instead like Tom Cruise's air guitar scene near the beginning of the 1983 film Risky Business.